 Astrobiology is a compilation of an array of scientific disciplines which includes biology, astronomy, technology, and ecology.
 Planetary biology, the study of “human spaceflight and how life first came into existence” and exobiology, “the study of other planets both in our Solar System and those orbiting around other stars” are probably the most recognized of these of disciplines.

 “Researchers found tubular structures lodged in the clay inside the meteorite, which NASA believes are fossilized bacterial forms 3.6 billion years old”.
-They were able to determine that the meteorite was in fact from Mars by comparing its chemical structure to data obtained by the Viking explorer, a spacecraft developed by NASA 20 years prior to orbit and land on Mars.
-It had the ability to not only take pictures and collect data from the Martian surface but it could also conduct experiments.
+They were able to determine that the meteorite was in fact from Mars by comparing its chemical structure to data obtained by the Viking explorer, a spacecraft developed by NASA 20 years before orbit and land on Mars.
+It could not only take pictures and collect data from the Martian surface, but it could also conduct experiments.
 In addition to the discoveries made in 1996, on February 27, 2001, The SpaceDaily reported a second research group from NASA to report evidence of life on Mars based on similarities between the Martian magnetite crystals and crystals formed inside magnetotactic bacteria present on Earth.
 The results of this research, referred to as the Ames study, were able to confirm a biological origin because the crystals were of similar size, shape, did not touch, and the chains they formed were curved.
 “Since bacteria on Earth that use magnetic forces require some oxygen, researchers said their presence on the meteorite denotes that there were plant-like organisms using photosynthesis on Mars 3.9 billion years ago”.
 Scientists from Budapest, Hungary have also reported evidence of life on Mars after they analyzed over 60, 000 pictures taken by the Mars Global Surveyor probe, an orbital technologic invention capable of scanning and collecting data from the surface floor of Mars.
 The team stated that the pictures revealed proof of many dark dune spots located in craters in Mars’ southern polar region.
 These spots are similar to organisms found near the South Pole on Earth.
-Tibor Ganti, a biologist and team member stated that “these spots indicate that on the surface below the ice there are such organisms which, absorbing solar energy, are able to melt the ice and create conditions of life for themselves”.
-Extra-solar planets, also referred to as exoplanets, have provided researchers information in determining life in the Universe.
+Tibor Ganti, a biologist and team member, stated that “these spots indicate that on the surface below the ice there are such organisms which, absorbing solar energy, can melt the ice and create conditions of life for themselves.”
+Extra-solar planets also referred to as exoplanets, have provided researchers information in determining life in the Universe.
 These planets are in addition to the nine in our solar system.
 They orbit around stars other than the sun.
-The Doppler Effect has proven to be effective in monitoring stars’ light by using a process called spectroscopy where the star light is detected by separating the light of a star into the light’s colors.
-“The elements present in a star emit light especially strongly in particular colors, creating bright lines on a star’s spectrum, or its range of color”.
+The Doppler Effect has proven to be effective in monitoring stars’ light by using a process called spectroscopy where the starlight is detected by separating the light of a star into the light’s colors.
+“The elements present in a star emit light especially strongly in particular colors, creating bright lines in a star’s spectrum, or its range of color.”
 Astronomers monitor regular changes to determine the presence of a planet.
-According to the ‘Extra-solar Planets Catalog’, https://www.obspm.fr/planets, there are a total of 107 planets discovered to date.
-NASA’s “Kepler Mission is specifically designed to survey the extended solar neighborhood to detect and characterize hundreds of terrestrial and larger planets in or near the habitable zone”, the area in the solar system and any other planetary system that can essentially support life.
-The scientific goal of these scientists “is to explore the structure and diversity of planetary systems”.
+According to the ‘Extra-solar Planets Catalog,’ https://www.obspm.fr/planets, there are a total of 107 planets discovered to date.
+NASA’s “Kepler Mission is specifically designed to survey the extended solar neighborhood to detect and characterize hundreds of terrestrial and larger planets in or near the habitable zone,” the area in the solar system and any other planetary system that can essentially support life.
+The scientific goal of these scientists “is to explore the structure and diversity of planetary systems.”

 Our government should discontinue supporting astrobiology research in the quest to determine if human life can thrive on planets other than Earth and whether or not there is extra-terrestrial or terrestrial life on other planets.
 These studies have proven to be very costly and in my opinion, unnecessary.
-For the sake of this country, we should continue monitoring outer space in an effort to maintain universal safety by staying abreast of possible terrorist acts.
-Additional funding can also be worth while in protecting Earth against global warming and depletion of fossil fuels which are essential for healthy, comfortable living.
+For the sake of this country, we should continue monitoring outer space to maintain universal safety by staying abreast of possible terrorist acts.
+Additional funding can also be worthwhile in protecting Earth against global warming and depletion of fossil fuels which are essential for healthy, comfortable living.